Introduction

 Do permalinks affect SEO?

-You must be thinking about doing permalinks affect SEO.
+You must be thinking about whether permalinks affect SEO.
 Well, the answer is YES.
 It may not be at the top of your SEO to-do list, but that doesn’t mean it is unimportant.

 URLs directly impact your site’s SEO, so to make your way to the first page of Google, you must have a well-formatted permalink.